bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/embedded-checkout-overview.md

 </div>

-Embedded Checkout lets you place BigCommerce's checkout onto any website.
-Customers can check out on an external storefront while their order information syncs simultaneously to the BigCommerce Control Panel.
+The [Checkout SDK's](https://github.com/bigcommerce/checkout-sdk-js) [`embedded-checkout` sub-module](https://github.com/bigcommerce/checkout-sdk-js/blob/master/docs/README.md#embedcheckout) can be used to embed [BigCommerce's Optimized One-Page Checkout](https://support.bigcommerce.com/s/article/Optimized-Single-Page-Checkout) into non-native storefronts like WordPress.
 You can see this in action within the BigCommerce for WordPress plugin, which uses the same process described here as a checkout option for merchants.
 View more information about the plugin in the article [BigCommerce for Wordpress](https://developer.bigcommerce.com/bigcommerce-for-wordpress/getting-started/introduction).

 ## How it works